marcelmazon/rosicrucian-literature/en/books/the-silver-cord-and-seed-atoms.md

 The diagrams shown on the following pages are simplifications.
 The third segment actually follows a complicated path in its growth.
 The overall picture is as follows:

 The Silver Cord is composed of ether, desire-stuff, and mind-stuff.
 It is shaped much like two figure sixes reversed, one of which is upright and the other horizontally placed, the two being connected at the extremity of the hooks in the solar plexus.
-The mind-stuff or third part of the Cord grows from the seed atom of the mind located in the mind-stuff which interpenetrates the frontal sinus area, and from this point it passes downward between the pituitary and pineal glands, turns left to connect with the spleen and crosses back right to the adrenals and finally joins the second part of the Cord which
+The mind-stuff or third part of the Cord grows from the seed atom of the mind located in the mind-stuff which interpenetrates the frontal sinus area, and from this point it passes downward between the pituitary and pineal glands, turns left to connect with the spleen and crosses back right to the adrenals and finally joins the second part of the Cord which is made of desire-stuff and is rooted in the great astral vortex interpenetrating the liver.

-Diagram No. 5 1/2: The Silver Cord

-is made of desire-stuff and is rooted in the great astral vortex interpenetrating the liver.
 From here the astral Cord goes to the solar plexus, where it joins the etheric Cord coming from the seed atom of the heart.

 But, as shown on page 10 of the COSMO-CONCEPTION, this Cord was rooted first in intrauterine life, and then (as indicated elsewhere) a secondary development takes place after birth, during the time from birth to twenty- eight years of age.
 The union of the first and second segments marks the quickening in the womb, but twenty-one years (and even twenty-eight) are required for the full maturation of the mental segment and its permanent juncture with the seed atom of the desire body with the great astral vortex permeating the liver.

 Let the student take note here of a point often misunderstood: the before-birth panorama which the Ego sees reflected in the etheric body as a preview of the coming life, is seen at the time when it first contacts the fetus, at the end of the twenty days, and not at the quickening which occurs in the fourth month.

-Max Heindel says again that of the four points where the Cord is attached-- heart, solar plexus, liver, and frontal sinus--only the end of the Cord in the
+Max Heindel says again that of the four points where the Cord is attached-- heart, solar plexus, liver, and frontal sinus--only the end of the Cord in the seed atom in the heart is immovable; the other parts with their seed atoms are movable.

-Diagram: The Threefold Silver Cord

-seed atom in the heart is immovable; the other parts with their seed atoms are movable.

 During the daytime when we are awake in the body, the threefold Silver Cord is COILED IN A SPIRAL WITHIN THE DENSE BODY, principally about the solar plexus or epigastrium; but at night when the Ego withdraws from its dense and vital bodies, leaving them on the bed to recuperate after the labors of the day, the Silver Cord protrudes from the skull.
 The ovoid desire body usually floats above, or near, the sleeping body, resembling a captive balloon.

-CHAPTER II
-DURING GROWTH
+### <h3 id="chapter-2">CHAPTER II: DURING GROWTH</h3>

 In this chapter brief reference will be made to statements found in notes which Max Heindel left, and which were not verified by his later research.
 Please consider them with this fact in mind.
 The description of the threefold Cord given in Chapter I is substantially the whole of the material which Mr. Heindel himself published.
 In this chapter we use the same basic published data, with the addition of the unverified material, care being taken to let the student know when the latter material is used.